gisma-courses/LV-19-d19-006/morea/home.md

   * [Assessments](/LV-19-d19-006/assessments) - performance check.

-## Legal
+## Instructor

-The course content is developed and hosted on [Github](https://gisma-courses.github.io/geoinfo-basis-qgis/) and developed by the [GISMA Geoinformatics Science](https://www.uni-marburg.de/de/fb19/fachbereich/staff/reudenbach) working group.
+[Chris Reudenbach](https://www.uni-marburg.de/de/fb19/fachbereich/staff/reudenbach), Geoinformatics Working Group (GISMA) of the Department of Geography at the [University of Marburg ](https://www.uni-marburg.de/en).
+The course content is developed and hosted on [Github](https://github.com/gisma-courses/LV-19-d19-006).

 The responsibility for the content rests with the instructors.
-Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of [Marburg University](https://www.uni-marburg.de/en).
+Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of the University of Marburg.